den01-python-programming/exercise-1-11-different-inputs/README.md

 *-4*
 Give a float:
 *3200.1*
-Give a boolean:
-*False*
 You gave the string Oops!
 You gave the integer -4
 You gave the float 3200.1
-You gave the boolean False
 ```